aws-amplify/docs/docs/lib/datastore/fragments/ios/other-methods.md

 }
 <amplify-callout>

-If your app has authentication implemented, it is recommended to call `DataStore.clear()` on signin/signout to remove any user-specific data.
-This method is often important to use for shared device scenarios or where you need to purge the local on-device storage of records for security/privacy concerns.
+If your app uses authentication, it is recommended to call `DataStore.clear()` on sign-in or sign-out to remove any user-specific data.
+In scenarios where a mobile device can be shared by several users, calling `DataStore.clear()` will ensure that data does not leak from one user to another.

 </amplify-callout>